Alcohol Addiction

 The toll of alcohol addiction on an individual’s physical, mental, and emotional health can be profound.
 However, there is hope for recovery through our outpatient addiction recovery programs.

-Outpatient treatment is a flexible and practical option for those seeking help with substance use disorders, as it enables individuals to continue fulfilling their daily responsibilities while receiving the care they need.
 Our Partial Hospitalization Program (PHP), Intensive Outpatient Program (IOP), and Outpatient Program (OP) involve attending individual and group therapy sessions either a couple times a week or several times a week, with a focus on developing effective coping strategies and addressing underlying issues related to addiction.

-All programs include access to:
+All alcohol treatment programs include access to:

 Individual Therapy: Individual counseling is a form of therapy that is conducted on a one-on-one basis between a counselor and a client.
 In individual therapy, the counselor helps the client to identify the underlying causes of their addiction and to develop coping mechanisms to overcome cravings and triggers.
 Through regular sessions, the counselor can monitor progress and adjust treatment plans as needed.